Configuration data are made accessible to the Zend_Config constructor

 (i.e., section C inheriting directly from parent sections A and B) is not supported.

-objects, you can merge them into a single
+If you have two Zend_Config objects, you can merge them into a single

-object using the merge()
+object using the merge() function.
+For example, given

-, you can merge data from
+$config and $localConfig, you can merge data from

-to $config
+$localConfig to $config using

 $config->merge($localConfig);.
 The items in

-will override any items with the same name in
+$localConfig will override any items with the same name in

 Note

-object that is performing the merge must have
+The Zend_Config object that is performing the merge must have

-been constructed to allow modifications, by passing TRUE
+been constructed to allow modifications, by passing TRUE as the

 second parameter of the constructor.
 The setReadOnly()